SoniaVadhnani/calculator-behavior/multiplication.md

 Given - The calculator is ON.

-When - I type any deicmal number
+When - I type any decimal number
 And I press "multiply"
 And I type another decimal number
 And I press "equals"

-Then - I see the result as "multiplied number" upto
-5 decimal places except if "0".
+Then - I see the result as "multiplied number" upto five decimal places except if "0".

 ## Scenario: Irrational value multiplication